KASSIA & the Convent(ion) A Performative Archive

 In cooperation with the Heinrich Böll Foundation.
 Supported by the Ministry of Culture and Science of the State of North Rhine-Westphalia in the Media Art Fund and by the City of Bochum.

-Hear more about the project in the new podcast episode with Mirjam Schmuck and Olga Felker here
+Take a look at kassia-archive.org and find out here more about the idea in the podcast episode with Mirjam and Olga.

 Illustrations: © Malte Jehmlich & Verena Herbst